Top

 • the terms of the agreement don’t promote divorce.

 Keep in mind premarital agreements must be voluntarily signed and reasonably fair.
-For example, in one Nebraska case the court determined that a spouse had not signed the agreement voluntarily because they were given the agreement just hours before the wedding.
+For example, in one Nebraska case, the court determined that a spouse had not signed the agreement voluntarily because they were given the agreement just hours before the wedding.
 Although the spouse signed the agreement, they were unfairly pressured into doing so.

-A lot of people think that premarital agreements are for the wealthy or people or people with high-value assets.
+A lot of people think that premarital agreements are for the wealthy or people with high-value assets.
 While it’s true that many wealthier people do choose to use marital agreements to protect their assets before they’re married, an agreement can be made by any couple who wants to use it as a cushion.

 If you’re considering signing a prenup, here’s what you need to know.